pawlmurray/CodeExamples/MAINTAINEYECONTACTExamples/README.txt

 MAINTAIN EYE CONTACT is a gamejam game I created with a team during the 2014 Global Game Jam.
+It was written in c# and we used the Unity engine

 https://www.youtube.com/watch?v=ChFfpXtrZyI